catima/userdoc/docs/en/admin.md

-# Catalog's administrator documentation
+---
+title: Catalog administrator
+navbar: en-sidenav-admin.html
+---

 An administrator has full access to the catalog; they can add and modify any content as well as modify pages and the catalog's structure.

-# Table of contents
+## Table of contents

 - [Catalog configuration](#catalog-configuration)
 	- [Conceptualization](#conceptualization)